 The dialog shows information about server you are connected to, the protocol you are using and the remote file system.
-To show the dialog go to Commands > Server/protocol Information.
+To show the dialog go to Session > Server/protocol Information.

-The dialog has thee tabs.
+The dialog has three tabs.
 Each is described individually.

 The Protocol tab shows known information about the current session.

-With FTPS protocol the Certificate Fingerprint box shows fingerprint of certificate used for current FTPS session.
+With FTP and WebDAV protocols over TLS/SSL the Certificate Fingerprint box shows fingerprint of certificate used for current session.
 This is the certificate you have verified before (usually on the first attempt to connect to the server).
 Click Full certificate button to show all details about certificate.

 The list shows what the transfer protocol currently in use is capable of.
 Note that these are general information based on protocol and its version.
 The particular implementation (the actual server) can still lack some of the features.

 The box at the bottom shows additional (non-structured) information about the server/protocol.
-For SFTP and FTP protocols it is list of the extensions/additional features the server supports (both generic and proprietary).
+For SFTP, FTP and WebDAV protocols it is list of the extensions/additional features the server supports (both generic and proprietary).
 For SCP protocol it is output of command

 The Space available tab shows information about storage space for the current remote directory.
 You can request the information for another path by typing it to Path box and pressing Check space button.